 For any other questions or concerns please email the below address, or to make a booking please phone 1800 375 663.

 Are you still open?

-Our clinics remain open, and we are committed to maintaining our medical imaging services during the evolving COVID-19 pandemic.
+Our clinics are open, and we are committed to maintaining our medical imaging services during the evolving COVID-19 pandemic.
+It is important that the general health and wellbeing of South Australians is not ignored during this period.
 We are continually adjusting our bookings structure in line with demand, and government recommendations, so you may find you are directed to a different clinic than you would usually attend.
 We appreciate your understanding as we ensure the safety of our patients, our staff and the wider community.

 What are you doing to protect people from infection in the clinics?

 Our highest focus is on staff, patient and clinic hygiene.

 - Waiting room areas have been adjusted to reflect required social distancing measures.